Data-Cellar/participant-template/README.md

 2024-10-23 15:01:18.957 | INFO     | __main__:<module>:86 - [LEGAL_PARTICIPANT_ID] -> https://consumer.datacellar.cosypoc.ovh/vp/bc6ca012-e5bd-46a2-99a0-76edfef0c105.json
 2024-10-23 15:01:22.268 | INFO     | __main__:<module>:91 - {'status': 'success', 'message': 'All credentials verified successfully', 'details': 'registration legalParticipant into the catalogue is under-construction'}
 ```

+## Next Steps

+After the deployment, you'll have all the services required to operate in the Data Cellar data space.
+This means that, among other services, you'll have access to a data space connector based on the [Eclipse Dataspace Components (EDC) Connector](https://github.com/eclipse-edc/Connector) framework.
+You can check the specific launcher and extensions used in this connector in the [fundacionctic/connector-building-blocks](https://github.com/fundacionctic/connector-building-blocks) repository.

+> [!NOTE]
+> Data Cellar has developed bespoke extensions on top of the EDC Connector framework to support the specific needs of the Data Cellar data space.
+These extensions are necessary for an EDC connector to interoperate with the Data Cellar infrastructure.

+If you have defined the URL to the OpenAPI specification of the HTTP API that is exposed by your connector to the data space (i.e., variable `EDC_CONNECTOR_OPENAPI_URL` in the `.env` file of a participant), and you do not want to consume any data from the data space, you are essentially finished.
+At this point, your datasets should eventually be available in the data space.

+If you wish to consume data from the data space, you will need to interact with the APIs of your connector to communicate with other connectors in the data space, as illustrated in the [eclipse-edc/Samples](https://github.com/eclipse-edc/Samples) repository.

+To help ease the learning curve, Data Cellar has developed a small Python package named `edcpy` that wraps the logic to interact with the APIs of your connector.
+You can find it [published on PyPI](https://pypi.org/project/edcpy/).
+The source code is [available here](https://github.com/fundacionctic/connector-building-blocks/tree/main/edcpy), and [this link](https://github.com/fundacionctic/connector-building-blocks/tree/main/example) provides examples of how to use it.

 ## License